 What do employers look for?

 I’ve been asked what some of the things that potential employers may look for are.
-I’m working on the basis that you will be looking to work for a film or TV production company or post-production facilities house.
+I’m working on the basis that you will be looking to work for a film or TV production company or a post-production facility.

 - Current skills and knowledge of software applications.